 Information requested in individual the Specification Sections.

-Seal and signature of a professional engineer licensed in the Province of Ontario.
+Seal and signature of a Professional Engineer.

 Manufacturer’s Instructions: Written or published information that documents the manufacturer’s recommendations, guidelines, and procedures in accordance with the individual Specification Sections.

 Operation and Maintenance Data: As required in Section 01430 - Operation and Maintenance Data.